St. Agnes Cathedral (Springfield, Missouri): St. Agnes Cathedral

 In 1956, Pope Pius XII established the Diocese of Springfield-Cape Girardeau.
-St. Agnes was chosen as the new diocesan cathedral and St. Mary of the Annunciation in Cape Girardeau was chosen as the co-cathedral.
-St. Louis Auxiliary Bishop Charles Herman Helmsing was chosen as the diocese's first bishop, and he was installed in St. Agnes Cathedral on November 28.
+St. Agnes Church was designated as St. Agnes Cathedral.
+In Cape Girardeau, St. Mary of the Annunciation became the co-cathedral.
+Auxiliary Bishop Charles Herman Helmsing of St. Louis was installed as the first bishop at St. Agnes Cathedral on November 28th, 1956.

-The present elementary school building was constructed in 1958.
+The diocese tore down the recreation center in 1957 and began construction of a new St. Agnes School building for the elementary grades.
+It opened in 1958.
 St. Agnes Chapel was added to the cathedral in 1986 when the church building underwent a major renovation.
 The same year, the old elementary building was torn down.
+In 2011, the diocese performed necessary repairs on the cathedral attic and the foundation of the school building.